 Val Kilmer met Robert Downey Jr. for the first time at a Hollywood party.
-A week later he received the screenplay for Kiss Kiss Bang Bang and agreed to do it before he'd even finished reading it.
-Upon agreeing, and much to his delight, he was informed that Downey Jr had already been cast.
+A week later, he received the screenplay for this film, and agreed to do it before he'd even finished reading it.
+Upon agreeing, and much to his delight, he was informed that Downey had already been cast.

 Shane Black read several stories by Raymond Chandler when writing this script.
 As a result, the story is divided into chapters and the chapter titles come from Chandler works.
 Specifically: 1.
 "Trouble is My Business", 2.
 "The Lady in the Lake", 3.
 "The Little Sister", 4.
 "The Simple Art of Murder", and Epilogue: "Farewell, My Lovely".

 The film's original title was "You'll Never Die in This Town Again".
-When Harmony is seen on the bus leaving Indiana at age 16, she's asleep with the Johnny Gossamer book, "You'll Never Die in This Town Again" in her lap.
+When Harmony is seen on the bus leaving Indiana at age sixteen, she's asleep with the Johnny Gossamer book, "You'll Never Die in This Town Again" in her lap.

 The phrase "kiss kiss, bang bang" appeared in the 1960s as an overseas slang for spy movies, especially James Bond movies.
 It was popular in Europe and Japan.
 It first appeared as a film title for Kiss Kiss - Bang Bang (1966), a 1966 spy comedy made in Spain with Italian financing.
 It was also the title of famed critic Pauline Kael's second published collection of reviews.
 Kael wrote that she chose the words as her title because they are "perhaps the briefest statement imaginable of the basic appeal of movies."

 In one scene, Harry Lockhart is prompted to read lines from a script sample.
 The first line he reads ends with the phrase "go spit", which is also a catchphrase of Danny Glover's character in the Lethal Weapon (1987) movies.